D0ntPanic/rscalc/README.md

 To build the DM42 version, you must use the `Makefile`.
 Invoking `make` will build both the DM42 build and the desktop build.
 To build only the DM42 build, use `make rscalc.pgm`.
-The DM42 build has only been tested on Linux and requires `arm-none-eabi-gcc` to be installed in addition to the `thumbv7em-none-eabihf` Rust target for cross compilation.
-The Rust target can be added with `rustup target add`, and the GCC compiler can usually be found in your Linux distribution's package manager.
+The DM42 build has only been tested on Linux and requires the `thumbv7em-none-eabihf` Rust target for cross compilation.
+This target can be added with `rustup target add thumbv7em-none-eabihf`.

 ## DM42 Calculation Limits